DataStax-Academy/astra-cli-scenario-katapod/step1.md

 ```

 <details><summary>ℹ️ Informations:</summary>
-<li>To install on <pre>MacOS</pre> you can either reuse the same command or leveraging brew with `brew install datastax/astra-cli/astra-cli`
+<li>To install on <span style="color:blue;font-family:courier new">MacOS</span> you can either reuse the same command or leveraging brew with `brew install datastax/astra-cli/astra-cli`
 <li>To install on `Windows` reuse the script leveraging `WSL2`
 </details>
 &nbsp;